akashsonowal/akashsonowal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a Data Science Enthusiast and a seasonal Python Developer.
+I am a Machine Learning Engineer.
 I am currently pursuing Masters in Industrial and Management Engineering at IIT Kanpur, India.

-I am working and exploring on ideas to build AI systems or applications for Industrial Operations to optimise them.
-And I am very passionate to collaborate and work with people who have same domain interest.
+I am working and exploring on ideas to build AI systems or applications for Machine Learning in Finance.
+And I am very passionate to collaborate and work with people who share the same passion of building AI systems for good.

-Apart from my professional interest, I am also volunteerialy leading in a local open youth community in Assam, India to help eradicate problems of the local people with Technology and various other ways.

 If you are interested to work with me, please visit [my website](https://akashsonowal.github.io) to contact me.